mrpaulphan/idm250/instructor_materials/assignments/midterm.md

-#Midterm
+# Midterm
 Convert your designs into a fully functional responsive static site.
 Place your static site inside a folder on your server called `static`.
 Your url should look like `https://yourdomain.com/idm250/static/`.
+All template pages are required as well as any other pages you want to include into your final project.

+## Not Required
 The only feature on your site that should not work is the search functionality.
 All link should work, content is real, and images should be high quality.
+All post can link to the same `single` (post detail) page template.
+No need to make a different page for every post.
+For example, if you have 8 projects listed, you can link them to 1 single project detail page.

 ## Github Release
 Make sure your theme has been pushed to your repository.
 Once you've done that, you will need to create a release for this.

 ### Creating a tag
 Here's a [link](https://git-scm.com/book/en/v2/Git-Basics-Tagging) on how to create a git tag.
 Using your terminal/command line, get inside the folder where your project files are kept: cd `/path/to/my/codebase`.
 You want to
 1. Create a tag `git tag -l "v0.5.0"`
 2. Annotate the tag `git tag -a v0.5.0 -m "v0.5.0"`